opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ## Introduction

 OpenSearch Clients now support the ability to sign requests using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).
 This has been a community request since we forked clients from Elasticsearch, and we’re happy to announce that we have completed work across all clients, in collaboration with external contributors.
-Signing requests using native clients has been a big requirement for accessing the Amazon OpenSearch Service on AWS using fine grained access controls.
-Having SigV4 support natively in clients avoids using cURL requests or other workarounds.
+Signing requests using native clients has been an essential requirement for accessing the Amazon OpenSearch Service on AWS using fine grained access controls.
+Having SigV4 support natively in clients avoids using cURL requests and other workarounds.

 ## Setting up the managed service to use fine grained access control

 Be sure to update the access control to an IAM role/user.
 Do not use master user.
-Here the IAM role used allows access to this specific OpenSearch domain.
+In the following image, the IAM role used allows access to this specific OpenSearch domain:

 ![Fine Grained Access Control]({{ site.baseurl }}/assets/media/blog-images/2022-12-09-aws-sigv4-support-for-clients/fine-grained-control.png){: .img-fluid}

-You can even set a domain level access policy without using fine grained access.
-Ensure that the IAM role used has read/write access to the domain.
+Alternatively, you can set a domain level access policy without using fine grained access.
+Ensure that the IAM role you use has read/write access to the domain.

 ![Access Policy]({{ site.baseurl }}/assets/media/blog-images/2022-12-09-aws-sigv4-support-for-clients/access-policy.png){: .img-fluid}